Jermaine McGillvary: Playing career

+Huddersfield Giants

+After impressing in the reserves and a successful loan spell at Batley Bulldogs, McGillvary signed a full-time contract with the Huddersfield Giants in August 2008.
+McGillvary was sent back out on loan to Batley for the 2009 Championship season.
+He scored 21 tries for the club during the season, including five in a single match against Whitehaven on 24 May 2009, equalling the club record.
+His performances earned him a nomination for the Young Player of the Year award, and he was named in the 2009 Championship team of the season.

+McGillvary spent the first part of the 2010 season with Barrow Raiders, scoring eight tries in 11 appearances.
+He made his Super League début for Huddersfield in June 2010, scoring two tries in a 52–6 win against Bradford Bulls.

+McGillvary's breakthrough came in 2011, starting all but one game for Huddersfield during the season, and scoring 17 tries.
+He signed a new five-year contract with the club, and was awarded the Albert Goldthorpe Rookie of the Year Medal.

 In the 2013 Super League season, McGillvary played 27 games and scored 19 tries as Huddersfield claimed the League Leaders Shield for the first time in 81 years.
 Huddersfield would ultimately fall short of a grand final appearance that year.

 On 4 May 2014, McGillvary made his 100th appearance for Huddersfield.
 Fittingly he scored a try in his team's crucial one point win over third placed Super League team, the Castleford Tigers.

 McGillvary finished as Super League's top try scorer in 2015, with 27, and earned selection in the Super League Dream Team.

-On 4 October 2020, McGillvary scored two tries in a 32-22 victory over Hull KR.
+On 4 October 2020, McGillvary scored two tries in a 32–22 victory over Hull KR.
 In the process, he moved into the Super League's top ten highest ever try scorers list.

-In round 15 of the 2021 Super League season, he scored four tries in Huddersfield's 40-26 victory over Hull F.C.
+In round 15 of the 2021 Super League season, he scored four tries in Huddersfield's 40–26 victory over Hull F.C.

-In the 2022 Challenge Cup semi-final, McGillvary earned man of the match honours as Huddersfield defeated Hull Kingston Rovers 25-4 at Elland Road.
+In the 2022 Challenge Cup semi-final, McGillvary earned man of the match honours as Huddersfield defeated Hull Kingston Rovers 25–4 at Elland Road.

 On 28 May 2022, McGillvary played for Huddersfield in their 2022 Challenge Cup Final loss against Wigan.
 McGillvary scored a second half try during the match.
-In round 18 of the Super League XXVII season, McGillvary scored two tries for Huddersfield in a 30-18 victory over Salford at Magic Weekend.
+In round 18 of the Super League XXVII season, McGillvary scored two tries for Huddersfield in a 30–18 victory over Salford at Magic Weekend.

+McGillvary played 13 games in the 2023 Super League season and scored six tries as Huddersfield finished ninth on the table and missed the playoffs.

+Wakefield Trinity

+On 28 October 2023 he joined Wakefield Trinity for the 2024 season.
+He went on to win the RFL 1895 Cup and the RFL Championship Leaders' Shield.

+McGillvary's final game as a player was the RFL Championship grand final against Toulouse Olympique where Wakefield would win 36-0.
+McGillvary would kick a goal from the sideline towards the closing stages of the match.